-1. a qualitative component (i.e., grade point average),

-- 2. an incremental quantitative component (number of credits attempted and earned for each term, also known as the completion rate), and - 3. an overall quantitative component (maximum time frame for the completion of a student's degree or certificate program).
+- 1. a qualitative component (i.e., grade point average), - 2. an incremental quantitative component (number of credits attempted and earned for each term, also known as the completion rate), and - 3. an overall quantitative component (maximum time frame for the completion of a student's degree).